RobertBarrow/cv/index.md

 #### Responsible for service delivery of Flagship products and leadership of the solution development team

+* Research, development, delivery and support of a new back-office settlement system for UK stockbrokers
 * Successful implemention and integration of Objectway products with clients' in-house and 3rd party systems.
 * Coordinating development, implementation, service delivery and support efforts for product development centres and remote teams.
 * Driving adoption of Agile methodologies, practices and toolsets for product development teams.

-## **Exact Technical Services Limited** ~ (Jun 1998 – Dec 2007)

-* Research, development, delivery and support of a new back-office settlement system for UK stockbrokerss.

 ## Professional Certifications and Accreditations

 ### Scaled Agile Framework
+- SAFe Practice Consultant (SPC) upgrade for SAFe 6.0 ~ April 2023
 - Implementing SAFe Training (SPC Certification) ~ May 2022
 - SAFe Agilist 5.0 Certification ~ Jan 2020
 - SAFe Agilist 4.6 Certification ~ Jan 2020